 PAGE

 Introduction v

 CHAPTER I.

 THE ORIGIN OF AMBER.

 The Heliades' legend-Varieties-Ambra di

-Sicilia-Ornaments of other days-A fashionable gem-Was it known to the ancients?

--Phœnician amber merchants-Tales for
+Sicilia - Ornaments of other days - A

+fashionable gem-Phœnician amber merchants - Tales for the credulous - The

-the credulous-The mythical Elektrides and
+mythical Elektrides and the river Po .
+I

-the River Po 1

 CHAPTER II.

 THE REALM OF AMBER.

-The mother region-Contributions of the waves
+The mother region - Contributions of the

--Popular errors-The strandhills of Samland
+waves - Popular errors - The strandhills

--The amber stratum-Distribution of amber
+of Samland-The amber stratum-Distribution of amber - The amber tree -

--The amber tree-A Northern Atlantis-
+A Northern Atlantis-Europe under water

-Europe under water-The wonderful amber
+-The wonderful amber forest-Inclusa

-forest-Inclusa in amber 34
+in amber 35

 CHAPTER III.

-AMRER IN COMMERCE Č.
+AMBER IN COMMERCE.